Is A Denominational Baptism Scriptural? Is It Valid? Is It A Sin?

 This all takes place by way of the word of God and obedience to what is written in it.

-This is reaffirmed 1 Peter 1:22-23:
+This is reaffirmed at 1 Peter 1:22-23:

-“Seeing ye have purified your souls in obeying the truth through the spirit unto unfeigned love of the brethren, see that ye love one another with a pure heart fervently: Being born again, not of corruptible seed, but of incorruptible, by the word of God, which liveth and abideth forever.”
-KJV
+“Seeing ye have purified your souls in obeying the truth through the spirit unto unfeigned love of the brethren, see that ye love one another with a pure heart fervently: Being born again, not of corruptible seed, but of incorruptible, by the word of God, which liveth and abideth forever”.

 The Holy Spirit is very crucial to the process of being born again.
 When an individual has been born of the Spirit, they are not born again with a corruptible seed, but of an incorruptible seed.
 If an individual believes the denomination they “joined” is PART of the true church of Christ, then this person has been born of corruptible seed and their denominational baptism is invalid.